mfrench71/circleseven/content/posts/sinclair-zx-spectrum-zynaps-review-a-fragment.md

 <!--more-->

-{{< post-image image="zynaps-original.jpg" width="300" caption="The original hard copy of our 'expertly' desk-top published review written as teenagers in the 1980s" >}}
+{{< post-image image="zynaps-original.jpg" width="300" class="right" caption="The original hard copy of our 'expertly' desk-top published review written as teenagers in the 1980s" >}}

----

 ## Zynaps